 The time of year has come — it is National Hispanic Heritage Month.
 While we celebrate the Latinx community and its many contributions to American culture always here at The Montclair Girl, this month we take a pause to honor this diverse community and showcase resources for and by the Latinx community here in Essex County and northern New Jersey at large.
-Many of the associations offer support for people of all backgrounds with a focus on the Latinx people.
-Read on to learn more about these organizations and ways to utilize their services or even donate.
+Many of the associations provide support for people of all backgrounds with a focus on the Latinx people.
+Read on to learn more about these organizations and ways to utilize their services or even donate in honor of National Hispanic Heritage Month.

 Association of Latino Professionals for America | Northern New Jersey

 For over 15 years, this organization has been serving professionals who identify as Hispanic throughout the state of New Jersey.
-Through networking events and other opportunities, this community offers support in areas such as capital resources, professional development, human resources, business development, diversity branding, and more.
+Through networking events and other opportunities, this community provides support in areas such as capital resources, professional development, human resources, business development, and diversity branding, among other things.
 With thousands of members, both professionals and students, ALPFA is the group to join when looking to advance in a career.
 Check out the organization’s upcoming virtual events and ways to benefit from this group here.

 Read More: Latina Leaders to Know in the Essex County Community